tom-wolfe/brewdown/README.md

 ### Stat Blocks

 One of the more complex components that can be rendered is the monster stat block.
 An example for the correct formatting for these is listed below.
-There is currently no way to make a wide (two-column) stat block.
+Two-column stat blocks can be used with the `:::stats-wide` notation, but due to the limitations of CSS, these can break column wrapping on nearby elements.

 #### Stat Block Markdown